How Mortgages Work | Types, Rates, LTV Rules & More

 Fixed rate mortgages

 The benefit of this is that you know exactly what interest rate you’re paying – and therefore exactly what your monthly payments will be – for as long the deal lasts.
-Most Fixed-rate deals are for a 2-5 year period, after which you fall onto the lender’s standard variable rate (SVR).
+Most Fixed-rate deals are for a 2-5 year period, after which you can decide to fix again.
+Otherwise, in most cases you'll automatically be switched onto the lender’s standard variable rate (SVR).

 Standard variable rate (SVR) mortgages